amient/kafka-metrics/README.md

     ./discovery/build/scripts/discovery \
         --zookeeper "localhost:2181" \
         --dashboard "local-kafka-cluster" \
-        --dashboard-path "./instance/.data/grafana/dashboards" \
+        --dashboard-path "./.data/grafana/dashboards" \
         --influxdb "http://root:root@localhost:8086" | ./influxdb-loader/build/scripts/influxdb-loader

-The above command discovers all the brokers that are part of the cluster and configures an influxdb-loader instance using local instance of InfluxDB.
+The above command discovers all the brokers that are part of the cluster and configures an influxdb-loader using local instance of InfluxDB.
 It also generates a dashboard for the discovered cluster which will be stored in the default Kafka Metrics instance.

 #### Example usage for remote Kafka cluster with Metrics Agent